Orkhon Valley & Vastness of the Gobi Desert Trip

 Transportation

 Full-time Japanese van Toyota Hiace is the main vehicles serve for the group tour.
-Depending on the group size, Mitsubishi Delica and 4WD Hyundai Starex may serve.
+Depending on the group size, Mitsubishi Delica and Hyundai Starex may serve.

-What is the best time to take the Orkhon Valley & Vastness of the Gobi Desert Trip?
+When is the best time to take the Orkhon Valley & Vastness of the Gobi Desert Trip?

-We recommend May, the beginning of June, September, and the beginning of October for travelers who prefer cooler weather and less crowd.
-Expect daytime weather between +8°C to +25°C and night weather 0°C to +20°C. Snowfall may occur in May and September.
+We recommend May, the beginning of June, September, and the beginning of October for travelers who prefer cooler weather and less crowded.

 What to bring and wear?